markingstone/gor.js/README.md

 The `stencils` folder holds template files that Gor.js will use to help you kickstart views, controllers, templates and other pieces of code.

 And last but not least, the Gor.js `Makefile`.
-You can use it recipes to perform various tasks such as generating stencils code or building your public assets.
+You can use its recipes to perform various tasks such as stenciling pieces of code or building your public assets.

 ### Deeper inside the rabbit hole...